jdgalviss/realsense_ros2/README.md

 ```

 * When the *is_color* parameter is set to true, the color image from the depth camera is aligned with the pointcloud.
-* When the *publish_depth* parameter is set to true, the depth image is published along with the pointcloud data.
+* When the *publish_depth* parameter is set to true, the depth image is published.
+* When the *publish_pointcloud* parameter is set to true, the 3D pointcloud is published.
 * The *fps* parameter is used to modify the rate at which the node publishes the pointcloud and the depth image.